 Chronic meth abuse leads to a number of psychotic problems.
 Some that may arise from meth addiction include:

 Meth is a terrible and extremely addictive drug.
 It’s so addictive that it’s often impossible for people to beat meth addiction on their own.
-Thankfully, you don’t have to with the knowledgeable and caring staff at Serenity House Detox.
+Thankfully, you don’t have to with the knowledgeable and caring staff at Serenity House Detox & Recovery.

 The symptoms of withdrawal that exhibit after quitting meth use can cause a number of problems.
-At Serenity House Detox, we monitor your situation and ensure that you remain as comfortable as possible.
+At Serenity House Detox & Recovery, we monitor your situation and ensure that you remain as comfortable as possible.
 We offer a number of detox services, including: